 Sam Clakley allowed two runs on seven hits and three strikeouts in the 2-1 loss.

-Jarvis joined the Maverick softball coaching staff in August, 2013 as an assistant coach.
+Jarvis joined the Maverick softball coaching staff in August, 2013 as an assistant coach and since has elevated the program to greater heights alongside head coach Kristie Fox.

 Andy Jarvis spent five seasons as a volunteer assistant baseball coach at Texas Tech (2008-2012).
 Jarvis' responsibilities included working with the Tech hitters, defense and team's first-base coach.
 Jarvis also served as the team's video coordinator and assistant camp director.